sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

 2. Automated onboarding will be started with pre-configured steps.

-    > It with take 4-5 minutes to complete the entire setup.
+    > It will take 4-5 minutes to complete the entire setup.

     !![Recipe In Progress](startrecipe_5.png)